Tristan chord: Responses and influences

 The chord and the figure surrounding it is well enough known to have been parodied and quoted by a number of later musicians.
 Debussy includes the chord in a setting of the phrase je suis triste in his opera Pelléas et Mélisande.
 Debussy also jokingly quotes the opening bars of Wagner's opera several times in "Golliwogg's Cakewalk" from his piano suite Children's Corner.
 Benjamin Britten slyly invokes it at the moment in Albert Herring when Sid and Nancy spike Albert's lemonade and then, when he drinks it, the chord "runs riot through the orchestra and recurs irreverently to accompany his hiccups".
 Paul Lansky based the harmonic content of his first electronic piece, mild und leise (1973), on the Tristan chord.
 This piece is best known from being sampled in the Radiohead song "Idioteque".

 Bernard Herrmann incorporated the chord in his scores for Vertigo (1958) and Tender is the Night (1962).

-Christian Thielemann, the music director of the Bayreuth Festival from 2015-20, discussed the Tristan chord in his book, My Life with Wagner: the chord "is the password, the cipher for all modern music.
+Christian Thielemann, the music director of the Bayreuth Festival from 2015–20, discussed the Tristan chord in his book, My Life with Wagner: the chord "is the password, the cipher for all modern music.
 It is a chord that does not conform to any key, a chord on the verge of dissonance", and "The Tristan chord does not seek to be resolved in the closest consonance, as the classic theory of harmony requires; [it] is sufficient unto itself, just as Tristan and Isolde are sufficient unto themselves and know only their love."

 More recently, American composer and humorist Peter Schickele crafted a tango around the Tristan prelude, a chamber work for four bassoons entitled Last Tango in Bayreuth.
 The Brazilian conductor and composer Flavio Chamis wrote Tristan Blues, a composition based on the Tristan chord.
-The work, for harmonica and piano was recorded on the CD Especiaria, released in Brazil by the Biscoito Fino label.
-Additionally, New York-based composer Dalit Warshaw's narrative concerto for piano and orchestra, Conjuring Tristan, employs the Tristan chord in exploring the themes of Thomas Mann's novella Tristan through Wagner's music.
+The work, for harmonica and piano, was recorded on the CD Especiaria, released in Brazil by the Biscoito Fino label.
+New York-based composer Dalit Warshaw's narrative concerto for piano and orchestra, Conjuring Tristan, employs the Tristan chord in exploring the themes of Thomas Mann's novella Tristan through Wagner's music.

 The prelude of Wagner's opera is prominently used in the film Melancholia by Lars von Trier.